DjangoGirls/tutorial/en/django_forms/README.md

 But, wait a minute!
 When you type something in the `title` and `text` fields and try to save it, what will happen?

 Nothing!
-We are once again on the same page and our text is gone… and no new post is added.
+We are once again on the same page and our text is gone… and no new blog post is added.
 So what went wrong?

 The answer is: nothing.
 We need to do a little bit more work in our *view*.